Try these recipes with applesauce to make the most of this versatile fruit puree! Cakes, muffins, and brownies are all better with applesauce.

 What to do with leftover applesauce?
 Make pancakes, of course!
 This fruit puree makes the ideal soft and moist texture for flapjacks.
 These pancakes are perfectly fluffy and spiced with cinnamon.
 They’re perfect for a cozy breakfast…and easy enough for anyone (even kids!).

 This applesauce muffins recipe is a total go to!
 They’re light and fluffy, spiced with just the right amount of cinnamon and ginger.
 They couldn’t be easier to make: just pop all the ingredients in the blender.
-The best part?
 The batter has no flour: just rolled oats!
 It makes them a healthy way to get your muffin fix.
 You’ll be amazed at how the oats blend into the perfect muffin texture.

 Applesauce is perfect for quick bread recipes like this zucchini bread!
 A little confident over here, but we think this is the best zucchini bread recipe you’ll find.
 Yep, we said it!
 This zucchini bread is moist, cinnamon-scented, and the perfect sweetness.
 It’s got just the right texture: it’s not too oily or dense: thanks to that applesauce.
 And, it’s easy to put together!